luojeffery/Omat-Sensor/README.md

 In order to run this code, first download this repository to your computer (Code > Download ZIP).
 Extract the ZIP file, and open `Omat-Sensor/omat_arduino/omat_arduino.ino` with the Arduino IDE.
 Connect the Arduino to your computer.
 Make sure to select the correct port (Tools > Port).
 Once that is done, upload and run the code.

 Wait a few seconds before opening and running `Omat-Sensor/omat_processing/omat_processing.pde`.
-Now, there should be a popup window showing a grid of values.
+There should be a popup window showing a grid of values.
 You should be able to see the grid light up when pressure is applied to the sensing array.

 <!---
 The Arduino sends serial data into a port in the computer, which triggers Processing's serialEvent(), from which we can display the locations and magnitudes of pressure.